oschneid/HS2020-hugo-netlify-CMS-test/site/content/sponsors/_index.md

 ---
 We are delighted to invite you to support the 2020 IEEE Haptics Symposium as a sponsor or exhibitor.

-For sponsorship opportunities, please contact the sponsorship chairs: <mailto:sponsorship@hapticssymposium.org>
+For sponsorship opportunities, please contact the sponsorship chairs: <mailto:sponsorship@hapticssymposium.org> or viewing our [prospectus](IEEEHS2020SponsorshipProspectus.pdf).

 The 2020 Sponsorship Chairs are: